 TWO SPORT PARTICIPATION

 Students are encouraged to participate in only one sport per season.
-Exceptions will be made based on a case-by-case basis and must be approved by both coaches, Athletic Director, and Upper School Principal.
+Exceptions will be made based on a case-by-case basis and must be approved by the parents, the coaches, Athletic Director, and Upper School Principal.

 VARSITY LETTERING